liambll/MRI-cardiac-segmentation/README.md

-## Overview
+# Overview
-The project aims to parse DICOM and corresponding Contour files and prepare a dataset for machine learning model training.
+The project aims to parse DICOM and corresponding Contour files and identify i-contour .

 Relevant code files:
 ```
 root
  |---pipelines
  |     |------pipeline_dicom_contour.py: This is the main pipeline that perform the parsing and prepare dataset
+ |     |------dicom_contour_analysis.py: This is the main analysis for data visualization and simple image processing (new code for Phase 2)
  |---utils
  |     |---parsing.py: contains provided file/data parsing functions
  |     |---dataset.py: contains ImageData class (for parsing) and data_geneartor (for iterating through data)
+ |     |---image_processing.py: contains functions to create, transform and save images (new code for Phase 2)
+ |     |---metrics.py: contains evaluation metric functions for segmentation task (new code for Phase 2)
  |---tests
        |---unit
             |---utils
                  |----test_parsing.py: contains unittest for utils/parsing.py
                  |----test_dataset.py: contains unittest for utils/dataset.py
+                 |----test_image_processing.py: contains unittest for utils/image_processing.py (new code for Phase 2)
+                 |----test_metrics.py: contains unittest for utils/metrics.py (new code for Phase 2)
 ```

+# PHASE 1: DATA PROCESSING
 ## Part 1: Parse the DICOM images and Contour Files
 #### Assumption
 - The pipeline only parses DICOM images and i-contour files that are matched together.
 Files that do not have corresponding DICOM/i-contour counterpart are probably not useful at the moment and will not be parsed.